 Trashless Takeaway lists and maps cafes, restaurants and other businesses that are happy to use your own container in an effort to reduce single-use plastics.Whether you’re just starting out your zero-waste journey, or you’re simply trying to reduce your plastic footprint – it might at first seem hard to avoid single-use plastic packaging.
 Perhaps you’ve been horrified at the amount of greasy leftover containers you end up throwing out after your favourite takeaway?A simple and permanent solution to the problem is to use reusable containers wherever possible.
-However, using a customer’s own container is considered a business decision and unfortunately not all places will accept your BYO container.Our goal is to make Trashless Takeaway a redundant website.
+However, using a customer’s own container is considered a business decision and unfortunately not all places will accept your BYO container.
+Sometimes it can simply be a little tricky to negotiate with Cafe and Restaurant workers and owners to use your own container.Our goal is to make Trashless Takeaway a redundant website.
 That sounds strange I know!
 We hope that in the future, ALL businesses will accept BYO containers and that taking your own container to get your favourite curry, salad or any other dish is commonplace and does not attract any questioning or strange looks.
 Here are some tips to help you make using your own container as easy as possible.

 Have a look in your kitchen cupboards for some containers.
 Your Mum’s old Tupperware from the 80s will be fine!
 It doesn’t have to look ‘instagrammable’, it just needs to be fit for purpose.
 If you do not have any good containers, there are some very cute ones for this purpose for sale online, including carry bags.
 Steer away from attempting to re-use those single-use plastic takeaway containers, they are flimsy, difficult to clean well and do not provide a good seal (nothing worse than leaking your lunch into your bag!).